jeyu54217/Notes/Python/Function.md

 - [Documenting](#documenting)

 # Arguments
-  - Arguments are the data you pass into the method's parameters.
+  - Arguments are the data(actual value) which passed into the func's parameters.
-  - Argument is the actual value of this variable that gets passed to function.
   - Argument Unpacking : Using ```*``` , ```**``` as an Argument / Keyword Arguments
 ```python
 # *Argument Unpacking